Empowering Student Entrepreneurs

 MU, UMKC, Missouri S&T and UMSL hold workshops during the fall semester that cover business models, venture pitching and the EQ application process.
 University representatives and business leaders choose the most promising applicants, who participate in the first EQ pitch competition to narrow the field to a smaller group of semifinalists.
 Student teams chosen during this competition have the opportunity to participate in an eight-week EQ educational program during the spring semester.

-The educational program includes engaging workshops, mentoring, demo days and coaching from local entrepreneurs.
-The purpose is to help students research and develop their companies and practice pitching their ideas with valuable feedback from business leaders, investors and subject-matter experts.
-At the end of the program, each university holds a second pitch competition to choose three finalists from their group of semifinalists.
-Read about top three from Mizzou, UMKC, Missouri S&T and UMSL.
+The educational program includes engaging workshops, mentoring, demo days and coaching from entrepreneurs.
+The purpose is to help students research and develop their companies and practice pitching their ideas with valuable feedback from entrepreneurial leaders, investors and experts.
+At the end of the program, each university holds a second pitch competition to choose three winners.